CreativeZoller/RateCalc-Freelance/README.md

 It is very important to have node, npm and yarn installed.

-== nvm === - if you have nvm installed on your machine, please change for the proper version
+**nvm** - if you have nvm installed on your machine, please change for the proper version

 -   Node v20.12.2
 -   NPM v10.6.0